-This Ministry of Labour-approved course reviews the highlights of the three-day JHSC Part 1 Certification program, covering the following topics:
+This CPO-approved course reviews core elements of the Part 1 and Part 2 Certification program, covering the following topics:

-- How to prepare and conduct workplace inspections and how to report on the inspections to the JHSC
+How to prepare and conduct workplace inspections, and how to report findings to the committee

 The final evaluation is a 20-question test.
-To successfully complete the evaluation, participants must answer 15 of the 20 questions correctly.
+To successfully complete the evaluation, participants must score 75 percent or higher.

 The course is designed for JHSC management and worker representatives who require Refresher training to maintain their certified status.

 IMPORTANT NOTICE - Confirmation of Identification: The instructor will be required to verify participant’s identification by checking valid photo ID prior to the start of the course.
 Please ensure that you bring one of the following accepted identification credentials with you: Canadian or foreign passport; Canadian citizenship card; Immigration and Refugee Report; Enhanced driver’s licence issued by Ontario; or Ontario Health Insurance Card.